-Bartlesville Radio » News » WCSO Staff Member Relieved of Duty
+Bartlesville Radio » News » WCSO Staff Member Relieved of Duty, Faces Charge

 Washington County

-WCSO Staff Member Relieved of Duty
+WCSO Staff Member Relieved of Duty, Faces Charge

 A staff member with the Washington County Sheriff's Office (WCSO) has been relieved of their duties for having an inappropriate conversation with a female inmate.

-Sheriff Scott Owen says they were made aware of the conversation on Monday, March 13.
-Owen says an investigation was launched and revealed the incident took place on Monday, March 6.
-He says the staff member was placed on administrative leave during the investigation.
+Sheriff Scott Owen says they were made aware of the alleged lewd solicitation on Monday, March 13.
+Owen says an investigation was launched from there.
+He says their findings revealed the incident took place on Monday, March 6.
+Jacob Long was placed on administrative leave during the investigation.

 The WCSO wants to be transparent with the public.
 Sheriff Owen says his office maintains a high degree of professionalism and ethics for all deputies and civilian positions, including detention officers.
 He says they will take appropriate actions against those that violate their high moral standards.

-The staff member in question was interviewed and a complete investigation was submitted to Sheriff Owen from both an internal and criminal investigative stance.
+Long was interviewed about the incident.
+A complete investigation was also submitted to Sheriff Owen from both an internal and criminal investigative stance.
+It was noted that Long made no physical contact with the female inmate.
+This incident was only verbal.

-The staff member was dismissed from duty on Friday, March 24 from the WCSO.
-Further action from the District Attorney's Office is pending.
+The WCSO dismissed Long from duty on Friday, March 24.
+Long was seen in court on Monday on a single misdemeanor charge for soliciting another person to commit an act of lewdness.
+He was taken into custody by the WCSO and booked briefly before posting bond in order to be released.

 « Back to News